Play Statistics from Giocoso

 - Each recording has an accurate duration measured in seconds.
 If a particular recording is comprised of multiple tracks, the duration of each track is summed to yield a single 'per recording' duration (again, in seconds) for the whole work.
 All the per-recording durations are then summed together and are finally divided by 86,400 to convert the total seconds duration into a total duration expressed as a number of days.

-- A physical CD can contain anywhere from barely 40 minutes of music to just about 80 minutes of music.
-For the purposes of calculating a 'standard CD equivalent', a play-length of 70 minutes has been assumed.
-By dividing the collection's total duration by that 'idealised' CD duration, you get an approximate count of how many physical CDs would be needed to store all of my music.
+- A physical CD can contain anywhere from barely 40 minutes of music to somewhere around 85 minutes of music.
+For the purposes of calculating a 'standard CD equivalent', I took the CD durations of the first 25 CDs listed on this Gramophone review and computed an average of 68 minutes (technically, 67.66666..., but who's counting?!).
+So, if you take my collection's total duration and divide by that 'idealised' 68 minutes, you get an approximate count of how many physical CDs would be needed to store all of my music.
 I have no idea how many physical CDs I actually have, especially since I switched to buying FLAC downloads from the likes of Prestoclassical in around 2015: large parts of my collection have therefore never existed in physical form.

 - The count of 'plays' is taken from Giocoso's plays table; the count of 'recordings' is taken from Giocoso's recordings table; the count of unplayed recordings is obtained by selecting those records from recordings that do not have a corresponding row in the plays table.
 Divide the unplayed count by the total number of recordings to calculate the percentage of recordings not yet played (in either Giocoso or its predecessor application, AMP).
 Note that this means I've actually played practically all of my music collection at some point or other over the past couple of decades -but the 'percentage unplayed' figure specifically refers to the amount of music I haven't played in those two specific pieces of music player software only, and only since January 9th 2021.